Climate change 'flattens' treetops

-Almost half of all known species in the tropics live in rainforest canopies but according to the researchers climate change may create an extinction zone in the lowands that starts in thecanopy and moves down towards the ground.
+Almost half of all known species in the tropics live in rainforest canopies but according to the researchers, climate change may create an extinction zone in the lowlands that starts in the canopy and moves down towards the ground.
 As the Earth continues to warm, this zone will then expand upwards in elevation.

 Mr Scheffers said that species were already moving uphill or towards the poles in search of cooler and wetter climates as the Earth warms and dries from climate change.